Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Pests

-Common pests in Oak Leaf Fig are aphids, mealybugs, scale insects and spider mites.
+Common pests of Oak Leaf Fig are aphids, mealybugs, scale insects and spider mites which are prevalent in dry conditions.

 How to fix it

-1. Seperate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturers' recommendations.
+1. Seperate the infested plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturers' recommendations.

 2. Regularly damp-wipe the leaves with a soft cloth to discourage the pests.